-In general, you can claim the credit if you are a first-time homebuyer or a long-time resident of the same main home (defined next).
+In general, you can claim the credit for a home purchased in 2011 if you are a first-time homebuyer or a long-time resident of the same main home (defined next).
 First-time homebuyer.
 You are considered a first-time homebuyer if you meet all of the following requirements.